 The Inn was built-in 1890 at the end of the lumber era in the Upper Thumb.
-Built by William H. Wallace, the Victorian style home was designed with the tastes and style common at that time by those with means.
+Commissioned by William H. Wallace, the Victorian-style home was designed with the tastes and style common at that time by those with means.
 Wallace was active in politics and was a delegate in the Republican National Convention in 1908, 1916, and 1924.
 He was president of Michigan Sugar Company and Bay Port State Bank.
 He owned the Wallace Stone Quarry which is just south of town and still in operation today.

 “Me and my best friend live in Bay Port We have seen ghosts and heard screams countless times walking on the street in front of the sweet dreams inn.
 Also have heard stories of the ghosts and have seen the little girl looking out of the left window on the third floor.
 So I believe it is haunted!!!”

 The Sweet Dreams Inn is a specialized bed-and-breakfast where guests hope to experience the proximity of these friendly ghosts.
-Guest have reported that doors open and close, beds and chairs are moved.
+Guests have reported that doors open and close, beds and chairs are moved.
 Some report that they feel being touched and hear voices and footfalls where nobody has been.
 One event that was caught on a cell phone video was that of an “orb” flying through one of the guest bedrooms.
 At times guests are unnerved by the experience and leave in the middle of the night.

 “Been there several times and have experienced activity first hand: footsteps, voices.
 Just because one person doesn’t have an experience doesn’t mean it never happens.”